nasseef/cs2400/README.md

 #### Configure Code Runner to use `-Wall -std=c++11 -g`

 - Go to the Settings menu
-- Search for `Code-Runner: Executor Map` and click on `Settings.json`
+- Search for `Code-Runner: Executor Map` and click on `Edit in Settings.json`
 - Add the following lines in this file and save it.

   ```json